Table of Contents

 3.7 ATTENDANCE AND PROXIES

 Statewide Academic Senators shall not be penalized for being absent from Sonoma State University Senate meetings nor may they designate a proxy to represent them if they are absent for whatever reason.
-If an At-Large Senator must be absent from a meeting of the Senate, he or she shall, in a note to the Secretary of the Senate, designate a faculty proxy who is not a member of the Senate.
-If an At-Large Senator is absent from three regu-larly scheduled meetings of the Senate during a year without a proxy, his or her seat shall be declared vacant by the Secretary of the Senate.
-There shall be no standing proxies and no one shall carry more than one proxy at any meeting.
+If an at-large Senator must be absent from a meeting of the Senate, they shall, in a note to the Secretary of the Senate, designate a faculty proxy who is not a member of the Senate.
+If an at-large Senator is absent from three regularly scheduled meetings of the Senate during a year without a proxy, their seat shall be declared vacant by the Secretary of the Senate.
+There shall be no standing proxies, and no one shall carry more than one proxy at any meeting.

 3.8 RESIGNATION

-If a Statewide Senator or At-Large Academic Senator must resign from the Senate, he or she shall notify the Secretary of the Senate.
+If a Statewide Senator or at-large Senator must resign from the Senate, they shall notify the Secretary of the Senate.
+The seat is then declared vacant, and a replacement will be seated according to the procedures in 3.10.

 3.9 LEAVES

-For compelling reasons and with Senate approval, a Statewide Senator or At-Large Academic Senator may take a leave for no more than one semester.
+For compelling reasons and with Senate approval, a Statewide Senator or at-large Senator may take a leave of no more than one semester.

 3.10 REPLACEMENT

-When it becomes necessary by reason of vacancy, resignation or one semester leave to replace a Statewide Senator or At-Large Academic Senator, the Secretary of the Senate shall so inform the Chair of the Structure and Functions Subcommittee.
+When it becomes necessary by reason of vacancy, resignation, or one semester leave to replace a Statewide Senator or at-large Senator, the Secretary of the Senate shall inform the Chair of the Structure and Functions Subcommittee.
 Replacement of less than one academic year shall be made by the Structure and Functions Subcommittee.
 Such appointment shall become effective when the Structure and Functions Subcommittee notifies the Secretary of the Senate.
-Replacements of one academic year or more shall be made according to Section 3.3 above.
+Replacements of one academic year or more shall be made according to Section 3.3.

-When it becomes necessary to replace a Lecturer Senator by reason of vacancy, resignation, or ineligibility to serve on the Academic Senate, the Secretary of the Senate shall so inform the Chair of the Structure and Functions Subcommittee.
-Replacements for less than two consecutive semesters shall be made by the Structure and Functions Subcommittee.
+When it becomes necessary to replace a Lecturer Senator by reason of vacancy, resignation, or ineligibility to serve on the Senate, the Secretary of the Senate shall inform the Chair of the Structure and Functions Subcommittee.
+Replacements of less than two consecutive semesters shall be made by the Structure and Functions Subcommittee.
 Such appointment shall become effective when the Structure and Functions Subcommittee notifies the Secretary of the Senate.
-Replacements for two consecutive semesters shall be made for the remainder of the three-year term according to Section 3.3 above.
+Replacements of two consecutive semesters or more shall be made for the remainder of the three-year term according to Section 3.3.
 The Structure and Functions Subcommittee shall appoint a temporary replacement to serve until the newly elected Lecturer Senator takes office.

 3.11 RECALL OF STATEWIDE OR AT-LARGE ACADEMIC SENATORS

-Recall proceedings against any of the Statewide or At-Large Senators may be instituted by submission of a petition to the Executive Committee of the Senate signed by 25 members of the Faculty of the University.
+Recall proceedings against any of the Statewide or at-large Senators may be instituted by submission of a petition to the Executive Committee of the Senate signed by 25 members of the Faculty of the University.
 Upon receipt of such a petition, the Executive Committee shall direct the Structure and Functions Subcommittee to conduct a recall election.
-If a majority of the faculty voting to recall the Statewide or At-Large Academic Senator, he or she shall be recalled.
-The vacancy thus created must be filled under the election procedures set forth in Section 3.3 above, within 45 calendar days of the removal.
+If a majority of the faculty vote to recall the Statewide or at-large Senator, they shall be recalled.
+The vacancy thus created must be filled under the election procedures set forth in Section 3.3, within 45 calendar days of the removal.

 4.1 NUMBER

-The President of the Associated Students, non-voting and two Student Senators, non-voting, to be elected by the Board of Directors, SSU Associated Students.
+Associated Students shall have non-voting representation on the Senate, consisting of the President of the Associated Students (or designee) and two Student Senators, to be elected by the SSU Associated Students Board of Directors.

 4.2 ATTENDANCE AND PROXIES

-If the President of the Associated Students or a Student Senator must be absent from a meeting of the Senate he or she shall, in a note to the Secretary of the Senate, designate a student proxy who is not a member of the Senate.
-There shall be no standing proxies.
+If the President of the Associated Students or a Student representative must be absent from a meeting of the Senate, they shall, in a note to the Secretary of the Senate, designate a student proxy who is not a member of the Senate.
+There shall be no standing proxies and no one shall carry more than one proxy at any meeting.

 4.3 RESIGNATION

-If a Student Senator must resign from the Senate, he or she shall notify the Secretary of the Senate.
+If a Student representative must resign from the Senate, they shall notify the Secretary of the Senate.
+The seat is then declared vacant, and a replacement will be seated according to the procedures in 4.4.

 4.4 REPLACEMENT

-When it becomes necessary by reason of vacancy to replace a Student Senator, the Secretary of the Senate shall notify the Board of Directors of the SSU Associated Students which shall replace the Senator according to its own procedures.
+When it becomes necessary by reason of vacancy to replace a Student representative, the Secretary of the Senate shall notify the Board of Directors of the SSU Associated Students, which shall replace the representative according to its own procedures.

 Section 5.
 UNIVERSITY ADMINISTRATORS

-5.1 The President, the Vice President of Administration and Finance/Chief Financial Officer and the Academic Vice President of the University/Provost shall each serve as an ex officio, non-voting member of the Senate.
+The President, the Vice President of Administration and Finance/Chief Financial Officer, and Provost and Vice President of Academic Affairs, and the Vice President of Student Affairs shall each serve as ex officio, non-voting members of the Senate.

 5.2 ATTENDANCE

-If a university administrator must be absent from a meeting of the Senate, he or she shall inform the Secretary of the Senate.
+If a university administrator must be absent from a meeting of the Senate, they shall inform the Secretary of the Senate.

 Section 6.
 CHAIRS , STANDING COMMITTEES OF THE SENATE

-6.1 The Chair of each standing committee shall serve a one year term as a voting member of the Academic Senate and the Executive Committee.
-Any proxy for a Chair of a Standing Committee shall be selected from the members of the Committee.
+The Chair of each standing committee shall serve a one-year term as a voting member of the Senate and the Executive Committee.
+Proxies to ExCom are not allowed (see Article V Section 3.6.).

 Section 7.
 STAFF REPRESENTATIVE

-7.1 A representative of the University staff shall be elected for a three-year term as a non voting member of the Academic Senate.
-This representative shall be elected from and by a vote of all members of the university community who are members of any of the four staff bargaining units (CSEA, the Police, the Trades and Physicians).
-The Academic Senate Office shall conduct this vote.
+A representative of the University staff shall be elected for a three-year term as a non-voting member of the Senate.
+This representative shall be elected from and by a vote of all members of the university community who are members of any of the staff bargaining units.
+The Staff Council shall conduct this vote.

-8.1 ELECTION: A representative from the Sonoma State University chapter of the California State University Emeritus and Retired Faculty and Staff Association (CSU-ERFSA) shall be elected for a three year term as a voting member of the Academic Senate.
-This representative shall be chosen according to the procedures established by CSU-ERFSA.
+A representative from the Sonoma State University chapter of the California State University Emeritus and Retired Faculty and Staff Association (CSU-ERFSA) shall be elected for a three-year term as a voting member of the Senate.
+The Emeritus Senator shall be chosen according to procedures established by CSU-ERFSA.

-8.3 ATTENDANCE AND PROXIES: If the elected representative must be absent from a meeting of the Senate, he or she shall, in a note to the Secretary of the Senate, designate a proxy from the represented body.
-There shall be no standing proxies.
+If the elected Emeritus Senator must be absent from a meeting of the Senate, they shall, in a note to the Secretary of the Senate, designate a proxy from the represented body.
+There shall be no standing proxies and no one shall carry more than one proxy at any meeting.

-8.4 RESIGNATION: If the elected member must resign from the Senate, the Secretary of the Senate shall be notified.
+If the elected Emeritus Senator must resign from the Senate, the Secretary of the Senate (or designee) shall be notified.
+The seat is then declared vacant, and a replacement will be seated according to the procedures in 8.5.

-8.5 REPLACEMENT: When it becomes necessary by reason of vacancy to replace the Senator, the Secretary of the Senate shall notify the represented body, which will replace the Senator according to its own procedures.
+When it becomes necessary by reason of vacancy to replace the Emeritus Senator, the Secretary of the Senate shall notify the represented body, which will replace the Emeritus Senator according to its own procedures.

-8.6 RECALL: Recall proceedings against the representative senators shall be conducted according to the procedures established within the represented body.
+Recall proceedings against the Emeritus Senator shall be conducted according to the procedures established within the represented body.

 ARTICLE IV - SENATE MEETINGS